-- 3.9.1 Once an application has been assessed and entered onto the HomeChoice Register, the applicant will receive a letter within 21 days confirming their application details.
-This notification will include: - a) The band in which the applicant has been placed (A, B, C or D), - b) The size property the applicant is eligible for (see section 4), - c) A personal reference number to allow bidding, - d) A reminder about informing us of any change in circumstances, and - e) The HomeChoice North Somerset review procedure (see paragraph 3.10). - 3.9.2 Once applicants have been entered on the HomeChoice Register and notified of banding and reference number, they can start to look for a property of their choice (see section 5).
+- 3.9.1 Once an application has been assessed and entered onto the Home Choice Register, the applicant will receive a letter within 21 days confirming their application details.
+This notification will include: - (a) The band in which the applicant has been placed (A, B, C or D), - (b) The size property the applicant is eligible for (see section 4), - (c) A reminder about informing us of any change in circumstances, and - (d) The Home Choice review procedure (see paragraph 3.10). - 3.9.2 Once applicants have been entered on the Home Choice Register and notified of banding and bedroom entitlement, they can start to look for a property of their choice (see section 5).